Symbol1/Symbol1.github.io/README.md

 polar code /
 distributed system /
 group testing /
-application of algebra, combinatorics, and calculus.
+applications of algebra, combinatorics, calculus, and probability theory.

 For meta-comments of my works categorized by topics, see: